 (2) It leads to hoarding: The desire for super normal profit by the monopolist may lead to restriction in output and hoarding

-(3) Decline in efficiency: Absence of competition often leads to decline in efficiency.
+(3) Decline in efficiency: The absence of competition often leads to a decline in efficiency.

-(4) Over-production and was waste: A monopolist may over-produce, lead
+(4) Over-production and waste: A monopolist may over-produce, lead

 (5) Loss of freedom of choice: There is a complete loss of freedom of choice by consumers.